 Next up is my Candy Box Table Topper pattern.
 You can find the PDF for this here.

 How about a fast and fun fat quarter friendly quilt?
 Simple strip piecing helps this quilt go together quickly!
 Find the pattern for the Sugar Cookies quilt here (PDF) and here (paper).
+And find more of my favorite Christmas quilts here.

 Next up…more simple Christmas pot holders.
 You can get my PDF pattern for these here.